There’s more to a car battery than meets the eye.

 They are leak-proof, mountable in virtually any position, maintenance-free, and can handle more than 300 discharge / recharge cycles.

-They even work well for Heavy-Duty tractors or forklifts, that’s how tough they are…
+This tough battery is awesome to power accessory light bars and winches and even works well for Heavy-Duty tractors or forklifts, that’s how tough they are…

 PROS: